In Memoriam

-On March 21, 1984, at 10:07 PM, Sal was serving aboard the aircraft carrier USS Kitty Hawk as it operated under cover of darkness in the Sea of Japan, about 150 miles east of South Korea.
+On March 21, 1984, Sal was serving aboard the aircraft carrier USS Kitty Hawk as it operated under cover of darkness in the Sea of Japan, about 150 miles east of South Korea.
 During nighttime operations, the carrier was unexpectedly struck by the K-314 Petropavlovsk, a Soviet Victor‑class nuclear attack submarine that had been shadowing the battle group amid the tense backdrop of the Cold War.
 The impact jolted the massive carrier and sent an immediate surge of urgency throughout the crew.
 For Sal and those on board, the collision was a stark reminder of the constant, unseen dangers of naval service—especially in an era defined by silent cat‑and‑mouse encounters between superpowers beneath the waves.

 This decade of worldwide duty forged uncompromising standards that continue to define his leadership and commitment to every client.